lthnhuw/PortfolioBAIntern/README.md

 I am a final-year Computer Science student at Can Tho University with a strong interest in business analysis and data-driven decision-making.
 I aspire to apply my analytical mindset and technical foundation in a professional environment, where I can support requirement gathering, process analysis, and data visualization to generate meaningful insights for stakeholders.

 With a proactive attitude and willingness to learn, I am eager to collaborate with teams, communicate effectively, and approach problems from multiple perspectives to propose practical solutions.
 As I am nearing graduation, I am ready to dedicate my full focus and energy to contribute as a Business Analyst Intern at your company.

+In the future, I hope to develop my expertise in business analysis and data analytics, and become a professional Business Analyst who can bridge business needs with technology solutions to support strategic decision-making.

 # Table of contents
   - [About](https://github.com/lthnhuw/PortfolioBAIntern/blob/main/README.md)